Reading time: About 5 minutes

 - They think their first draft must be as close to perfect as possible (when, instead, a crappy first draft is a better idea.)

 - They don’t have the time (none of us has the time but then again most of us find time to watch TV.)

 To overcome these challenges, writers need some small, discernible goals.
 Writing for five minutes a day is a reasonable place to start and reflects the Kaizen philosophy, born in Japan with car manufacturing.
 You may have to struggle with the notion that five minutes is enough but you won’t have to struggle with the actual writing for such a short time.

 Most of all, however, writing for five minutes a day will help if you have a person to whom you can be accountable.
-This is the greatest strength of my own Get It Done group for book and thesis writers.
+This is the greatest strength of my own Get It Done group for book and dissertation writers — or anyone who wants to establish a writing habit.
 But if money is tight, then make arrangements to be accountable to a friend, another writer or a writing group.
 Having some accountability makes a huge difference.

 Content or structural issues

 Most pieces of non-fiction writing need to make an argument of some sort.
 This applies even to news writing where, essentially, the “argument” requires the writer to declare what’s important, i.e.: Here is the most important thing that happened at last night’s meeting.
 OR, here is the most important thing the company accomplished last year.

 Some writers have difficulty identifying what’s important — they see too many issues as important, forgetting that if everything is equally important, then nothing is.